Epigondolella

 Epigondolella is an extinct genus of conodonts in the family Gondolellidae.

 Synonyms

 Mazzaella is a new genus for Epigondolella carnica Krystyn (1975).

 Use in stratigraphy

 The top of the Norian (or the base of the Rhaetian, in the Late Triassic) is close to the first appearances of the conodonts Misikella spp. and Epigondolella mosheri.

+Palaeobiology

+Life history

+The P_{1} element of Epigondolella rigoi exhibited positive growth allometry of the platform area and length with respect to the length of the element.
+Because the P_{1} elements functioned akin to molars in mammals, this suggests elevated needs for energy as members of the species grew.